Stock Analysis on Net

 5 Click competitor name to see calculations.

-The data reveals several notable trends in the share price, book value per share (BVPS), and price-to-book value (P/BV) ratio over the observed quarterly periods.
+The analysis of the quarterly data reveals distinct trends in the share price, book value per share (BVPS), and price-to-book value ratio (P/BV) over the examined period.

 Share Price